Meth Withdrawal Symptoms, Detox and Treatment

 What is Meth (Methamphetamine, Crystal Meth)?

-Methamphetamine usually looks like small bluish or white crystal-like powder and is considered a psycho-stimulant and a synthetic drug that affects the central nervous system.
-When meth is smoked, snorted or injected, the brain reacts by releasing a surge of the neurotransmitters dopamine and serotonin.
+Methamphetamine often looks like small bluish or white crystal-like powder and is considered a psycho-stimulant and a synthetic drug that affects the central nervous system.
+When meth is smoked, snorted, or injected, the brain releases a surge of the neurotransmitters dopamine and serotonin.

-The flood of the chemical messengers dopamine and serotonin in the brain increases alertness, energy, and sociability.
+The flood of dopamine and serotonin in the brain increases alertness, energy, and sociability.
 The “meth high” offers the user a powerful sense of euphoria, which is one of the reasons it is highly addictive.

-Aside from the generally cheaper price of meth when compared to other drugs like cocaine, heroin, or prescription painkillers, it is readily available on the street and it gained popularity because a meth high can last up to eight hours long.
+Aside from the generally cheaper price of meth when compared to other drugs like cocaine or prescription painkillers, it is readily available on the street and it gained popularity because a meth high can last up to eight hours long.

 The Meth Comedown and Tolerance

-Particularly problematic is the comedown from meth.
-The meth comedown is different from meth withdrawal, and it is most often troubling because of chemical changes in the brain, the body’s exhaustion from processing the substance, and the energy expended during the high.
+The meth comedown is different from meth withdrawal because of chemical changes in the brain, the body’s exhaustion from processing the substance, and the energy expended during the high.

-The unpleasant effects from the anxiety, fatigue, muscle pain, and jaw clenching from the drug’s comedown can drive many people to continue using meth.
+The unpleasant effects of anxiety, fatigue, muscle pain, and jaw clenching from the drug’s comedown can drive many people to continue using meth.

-With continued use of the drug, a typical user will quickly develop a tolerance to meth and they need more of the drug to get high and escape the unpleasant comedown symptoms and side effects.
+With continued use of the drug, a typical user will quickly develop a tolerance to meth and they need more of the drug to get high and avoid the unpleasant symptoms and side effects.

-Even after a fairly short relationship with meth, most people often find they have developed a tolerance to it and ultimately become physically dependent on the drug.
+Even after using meth for a fairly short time, many people find they have developed a tolerance and become physically dependent on the drug.

 How Long Does Meth Stay in Your System?